By Casey Rafter

 Harper is the center focus of South Korean/LA artist Kang Seung Lee’s film “Skin,” part of “Entangled Writing,” one of three temporary exhibits open at the UC Davis Manetti Shrem Museum of Art.

-The death of Jan Shrem, co-founder of the museum, in September at 94, aligns with another exhibition at Manetti Shrem: “Light into Density: Abstract Encounters 1920s–1960s.”
+The death of Jan Shrem, a founding donor to the museum, in September at 94, aligns with another exhibition at Manetti Shrem: “Light into Density: Abstract Encounters 1920s–1960s.”
 In the wake of Shrem’s death, visitors to the free museum have an opportunity to reflect on pieces taken directly from Shrem’s private collection.

 Shrem, a philanthropist and visionary alongside his wife, Maria Manetti Shrem, was instrumental in creating a museum at UC Davis that not only celebrates art, but fosters community, education and cultural exchange.
 Since its opening in 2016, the museum has become a center for artistic exploration, reflecting Shrem’s mission to empower artists to connect and transform.